Business Rebates Available Now!

 Frequently Asked Questions

-We accept applications submitted by the Business Owner, Property Owner, Property Manager, Lease Holder, City, or Contractor (on behalf of Business/Property Owner).
+Any commercial or municipal SVCE customer is eligible.
+We accept applications submitted by the Business Owner, Property Owner, Property Manager, Lease Holder, City, School/District, or Contractor (on behalf of Business/Property Owner).

 After we’ve approved your application and you’ve completed the rebate claim form, the one-time rebate check will be sent to the address you provide in about 4 weeks.